 Field-hunting tip

-Look in deep crustal metamorphic zones country — that is the host setting where migmatite typically forms.
+Look in deep crustal metamorphic zones country, the host setting where migmatite typically forms.
 If you start seeing quartz, feldspar, biotite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.